pmaroti/signal/README.md

 # signal

-lowpassfilter and bandpassfilter coefficient calculation for STM32F103 using scilab
+lowpassfilter and bandpassfilter biquad IIR coefficient (iirCoeffQ15) calculation for STM32F103 using scilab